Hiwen-STEM/EdgeComputer-Framework-Optimized/README.md

 3. After cloning the project, go to the projects root directory and execute: git lfs fetch (doing so will retrieve the large files).
 4. Make sure Docker is installed.
 5. Remove the README.md file from edgeComputer/Memory1/ProcessImage
-6. Insert data that this framework will be working with into the carComputer's shared_folder/serve_file directory.
-NOTE: The data should be in the form of images.
+6. Though there is already data within /shared_folder/serve_file, you can erase the images and insert your own data. *NOTE: This data should be in the form of images in the .jpg format.
+Also, this framework assumes that all images used as data are able to be fused.
+If you would like to see if your images are able to be fused (stitched), give them to the stitching software under the STITCH directory as input.
+Just read over the README.md file to learn how to use the software...